Pierre Péladeau: Education and career

 He attended College Jean-de-Brebeuf (a private school also attended by Pierre Elliott Trudeau).
 He then went on to complete a degree in philosophy at the Université de Montréal, and a law degree at McGill University.

 While studying for the bar exam in 1950, Péladeau purchased with a $1,500 loan from his mother, Elmire, a struggling community paper, Le Journal de Rosemont, including their printing works, which became Nouvelles et Potins.

 In 1964, the employees of La Presse, the major Montréal French-language newspaper, went on strike, giving Péladeau the room to create his own newspaper, Le Journal de Montréal.

+Péladeau's printing business also had ties to Montreal's English-language tabloid press.
+During the early years of Joe Azaria's Midnight, Péladeau printed the publication.
+Midnight, founded in Montreal in 1954, later developed into a major North American supermarket tabloid.
+Péladeau did not acquire Midnight; Azaria later sold it separately, while Quebecor acquired another Azaria publication, the Sunday Express.

 Quebecor Inc.

 Péladeau created Quebecor Inc. in 1965, with Le Journal de Montréal as its flagship publication.

 In 1977, Péladeau expanded Quebecor into the United States by starting a daily sports-heavy tabloid called The Philadelphia Journal, which was unsuccessful and ended its publication run in 1981.
 Péladeau later spoke of his failed venture and the loss of his 14 million USD investment as "the most expensive MBA in the United States".
 Péladeau also went on to acquire printing businesses in France and the United Kingdom, printing Paris Match, among many other well-known publications both in Europe and the USA.

 In 1983, Quebecor bought the Winnipeg Sun.

 Despite Péladeau's strong support for Quebec sovereignty, he chaired a committee in charge of organization Montreal's Canada Day celebrations in 1987.

 Péladeau started The Daily News of Montreal in 1988 in a partnership with British newspaper magnate Robert Maxwell, but the paper closed two years later.